AndreiBarsan/mpi-hpc/README.md

 Use `a01-04-loca.sh` to run Problem 4 locally.

 To run either Problem 2 or Problem 4 on CDF, first run `gen_node_list.sh` to find free machines, then `a01.sh`.
-Modigy `PROBLEM` in the preamble of `a01.sh` to choose what problem to run (2 or 4).
+Modify `PROBLEM` in the preamble of `a01.sh` to choose what problem to run (2 or 4).

 ## Project Structure

 The `src` directory contains all the useful source code grouped by assignment (1--3), with a `common` directory containing some shared utilities.
-The source code includes the actual C++ assignment code, plus the analysis
+The source code includes the actual C++ assignment code, plus the Python scripts used for analysis, plotting, and some other smaller exercises.

 The `results` directory will contain experiment results.